 Let’s say you deposit £20,000 into a cash ISA (which is the total allowance for this type of ISA), and then you take out £3,000.
 You can replace the £3,000 at a later date in the same tax year without breaching your allowance, even though you will technically have deposited a total of £23,000.

 In contrast, with a non-flexible ISA, if you reach your limit and then withdraw money, you can’t put it back within the same tax year.

 Not all providers offer flexible ISAs, so always check before you make any withdrawals.

 Currently, in the UK, flexibility in only offered through cash ISAs, Innovative Finance ISAs and cash held within stocks and shares ISAs.

-It’s not available for Junior ISAs, Help to Buy ISAs, Lifetime ISAs and any element of stocks and shares ISAs that are not cash (e.g. shares, bonds or funds).
+It’s not available for Junior ISAs, Lifetime ISAs, or any element of stocks and shares ISAs that are not cash (e.g. shares, bonds or funds).

 How long does it take to withdraw money from an ISA?

 If you withdraw from a cash ISA, it should take a maximum of one day for the money to show in your account.